 middle of copyright enforcement actions against easily duplicated/forged

 * The "World Lending Library" concept (per that other sticker in the open book photo) (which has no other Web presence that I'm aware of) --also encourages the free placement and circulation of books, but has no problem with placements of other media or with the resale of tagged items through any type of commerce or charity.
-Books tagged with the WLL sticker can be sold to a book store, left in co-operating restaurants, coffee shops, service clubs, donated to charitable or public library book sales for "the next person".
-Tagged books that you value can also be kept in your personal library indefinitely --but please consider buying a replacement copy or two for "the next person/s"^.
+Books tagged with the WLL sticker can be sold to a book store, left in co-operating restaurants, coffee houses, service clubs, donated to charitable or public library book sales for "the next person".
+WLL tagged books that you value can also be kept in your personal library indefinitely --but please consider buying a replacement copy or two for "the next person/s"^.
 Annotations are also encouraged (minimally signed or anonymously is okay).

 * Participants should, of course, expect and respect the right of their book exchange host to review titles before placing them on the shelf for her/his customers/patrons to see.
 (Please: nothing overtly "lewd".)
-So simply use the donation box.
-Staff will then place your book or other item onto their book sale shelves.
+So simply use their donation box.
+Staff will then place your book or other item onto their book shelves.

 ^ Again: the first copy of a book you care enough about to annotate is likely to be a keeper, so we're probably talking a bit of "book evangelism" here --through purchasing additional copies and doing re-drafts of your original comments.